qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 - *Arrows Style*: Change the style of the arrows in trees

 **Component Settings**:
-* *Custom Wallpaper*: Set a custom wallpaper for the IDE frame
 - *Material Design components*: Enable/Disable Material Design components (Buttons, Progress Bars...)
 - *Material Icons*: Enable/Disable the Material Theme icons to the original ones
 - *Material Fonts*: Enable/Disable Material fonts (Roboto) and bigger font in sidebar.